madelynemoloney1/A3-Self-watering-plant-/README.md

 ## Features
 - Awesome feature 1 - When you press button A on the MicroBit it pumps water into the plant for 3 seconds
 - Awesome feature 2 - When you press button B on the MicroBit it tells you the Moisure levels of the plant
+- Awesome feature 3 - Smiley face when turned on

 ## Screenshots